 “I think I’m more focused than I was before, I don’t need certs to get work but I want to better myself,” Lumley said.

 “I’m quite obsessed when it comes to learning,” he said.
 “At some point I want the whole alphabet after my name in certification letters.”

 He’d had many ideas for side projects before the accident, he said, but never found the time to work on them.
 He initially bought a Raspberry Pi because there was a waiting list for them.
 Then he started tinkering with it and now runs three different operating systems on it.

 He plans to spend the next year integrating biometrics applications and designing a relatively simple facial recognition system with two-step authentication for the Pi.

 “I’m using libface as facial recognition for Linux and cross referencing it with a mongoDB database,” Lumley said.

 He sees his side project as one important way to give back to the Linux community.
-Joining The Linux Foundation was another way to show his support, he said.
+Supporting The Linux Foundation was another way to show his support, he said.
 He also plans to take advantage of the custom @linux.com email address and discounts to Linux events and training.

-“I am a firm believer of giving support to groups that are active in promoting the technology or tools that you are using,” he said via email. “ Without organizations such as the Linux Foundation there can be a lack of direction and support.”
+“I am a firm believer of giving support to groups that are active in promoting the technology or tools that you are using,” he said via email. “ Without organizations such as The Linux Foundation there can be a lack of direction and support.”